lambdamikel/microtronic-2095-arduino-emulator/README.md

 * [LCD + Buttons shield - I used the one from Kuman, but I guess any other brand will do as well](https://www.amazon.com/Kuman-Shield-Display-Arduino-MEGA2560/dp/B01C466H1S/ref=sr_1_3?ie=UTF8&qid=1499052519&sr=8-3&keywords=keypad%2Blcd+shield+arduino)
 * [SD Card + Ethernet Shield - I used the one from SainSmart, but I guess any other brand will do as well](https://www.amazon.com/SainSmart-Ethernet-Shield-Arduino-Duemilanove/dp/B006J4FZTW/ref=sr_1_fkmr2_1?ie=UTF8&qid=1499078651&sr=8-1-fkmr2&keywords=sainsmart+sdcard+and+ethernet+shield)

-Just stack them together.
+Just stick them together.
 You might want to use [Arduino pin headers](https://www.amazon.com/Hilitchi-110pcs-Arduino-Stackable-Assortment/dp/B01IP60YQA/ref=sr_1_1?ie=UTF8&qid=1499053615&sr=8-1&keywords=arduino+headers), because pin 10 of the LCD shield needs to be disconnected from the SD Card shield for proper functioning (see next picture!), and also